 For the most part, today’s home computers have either 4, 8 or 16 GB of RAM.

-- 8 GB is the minimum for any serious gaming PC.
+- 8 GB is the minimum for any gaming PC.
 With 8 GB of RAM, your PC will be running all but the most demanding games without any problem.
 Even when a certain game might prove too much, a performance drop will hardly be noticeable.

 - 16 GB is the optimal amount of RAM for gaming today.
-You will never run out of RAM no matter what game you play, provided that your computer isn’t running any memory-heavy programs in the background.
+You will most likely never run out of RAM no matter what game you play, provided that your computer isn’t running any memory-heavy programs in the background.
 What’s more, going with 16 GB makes your PC ready for 4K gaming as well.

 Are these humongous amounts of RAM necessary?